5 Sneaky Habits That Are Aging You

 Another repetitive movement to watch out for is gum chewing.
 Chewing gums regularly can cause in a squarer jawline.
 This is because the muscles around your jaws are constantly moving, when clenching the teeth as you do when chewing.
 Some people chew gums all day.

-Kick the habit if can, minimize if you can’t.
+Kick the habit if can, minimise if you can’t.
 After a good session of gum chewing, puff your cheeks like a blowfish, once in a while.